Olaw2jr/fortressos/CONTRIBUTING.md

 ### Coding Style

-- **Frontend (TypeScript/Next.js/React):**
+- **Next.js/React:**
-  - Follow the style enforced by ESLint and Prettier (configuration will be provided in the repository).
+  - Follow the Next.js App Router patterns and conventions.
-  - Adhere to React best practices (functional components, hooks, etc.).
+  - Use React Server Components where appropriate to reduce client-side JavaScript.
+  - Implement functional components with React Hooks.
+  - Structure your components following the project's established patterns.
   - Use TypeScript for strong typing.

-- **Backend (Depends on chosen stack - e.g., TypeScript/Node.js):**
-  - Follow style enforced by ESLint and Prettier.
+- **Shadcn UI & Tailwind CSS:**
+  - Use Shadcn UI components whenever possible instead of creating new ones.
+  - Follow the Tailwind CSS class ordering convention.
+  - Avoid inline styles; use Tailwind classes or CSS modules instead.
+  - Ensure responsive design is implemented for all UI components.

+- **Prisma ORM:**
-  - Adhere to established patterns for the chosen framework.
+  - Follow the established schema design patterns in `prisma/schema.prisma`.
+  - Use Prisma Client for all database operations.
+  - Implement transactions for operations that require multiple database changes.
+  - Write efficient queries to minimize database load.

+- **Zod Schema:**
+  - Create consistent validation schemas in dedicated schema files.
+  - Reuse schema components where possible.
+  - Ensure proper error messages for validation failures.

 - **General:**
+  - Follow the style enforced by ESLint and Prettier.
   - Write clear, readable, and maintainable code.
-  - Add comments where necessary to explain complex logic.
+  - Add meaningful comments for complex logic.
   - Keep functions and modules focused on a single responsibility.
+  - Use meaningful variable and function names.
+  - Practice proper error handling throughout the codebase.

 ### Testing

+- **Unit Tests:**
+  - Use Jest for testing utility functions and isolated logic.
+  - Use React Testing Library for component testing.
+  - Write tests for Zod schemas to ensure validation works as expected.
-- **Unit Tests:** For individual functions, components, and modules.
-Aim for good coverage.
+  - Aim for good coverage of critical business logic.

+- **Integration Tests:**
-- **Integration Tests:** To test interactions between different parts of the application.
+  - Test interactions between different parts of the application.
+  - Test Prisma database operations with test databases.
+  - Test API routes with mocked requests/responses.

+- **End-to-End (E2E) Tests:**
+  - Use Playwright or Cypress to test complete user flows.
-- **End-to-End (E2E) Tests (Future):** To test user flows through the UI.
+  - Focus on critical user journeys through the application.

+- **Testing Best Practices:**
   - All new features should include relevant tests.
-- All bug fixes should ideally include a test that reproduces the bug and verifies the fix.
+  - Bug fixes should include a test that reproduces the bug and verifies the fix.
+  - Mock external services appropriately.
+  - Use testing utilities provided by Next.js for testing app router components.
   - Ensure all tests pass (`npm test` or `yarn test`) before submitting a PR.

+- **Performance Testing:**
+  - Consider using Lighthouse or other performance tools for critical pages.
+  - Verify bundle sizes haven't increased significantly with new changes.

 ## Pull Request (PR) Process